-Link Elm Square and The Pines to the Merrimack River.
-Enhance access to the river and connections between both spaces and the Community Trail.

-Out of 67 respondents, 22 or 33% ranked this goal as their first priority and 25 or 37% ranked the goal as their second priority.

-This combination (70%) makes this goal the most important goal based on the responses received from the survey.

-Note that the survey tested only a limited set of strategies for this action; the results of the survey should indicate the level of interest at the time of the survey.
-This is a snapshot in time from those who chose to take the survey and is not statistically significant.
+- Link Elm Square and The Pines to the Merrimack River.
+Enhance access to the river and connections between both - Out of 67 respondents, 22 or 33% ranked this goal as their first priority and 25 or 37% ranked the goal as their second priority. - This combination (70%) makes this goal the most important goal based on the responses received from the survey. - Note that the survey tested only a limited set of strategies for this action; the results of the survey should indicate the level of interest at the time of the survey.
+This is a snapshot in time from those who chose to take the survey and is not statistically